• Decision Support Systems For Shared Mobility

 2. Formulate, calibrate and validate demand models capable of predicting the adoption and use of a specific shared mobility system based on the characteristics of the city or region in which it is planned to be implemented, its transportation system and the shared mobility system to implement.

-5. Integrate the developed tools into a decision support system equipped with visualization and visual analytics functionalities that allow users to evaluate decisions regarding both deployment (new cities, service coverage area, number of vehicles) and operation (strategies of vehicle maintenance and relocation).
+5. Integrate the developed tools into a decision support system equipped with visualisation and visual analytics functionalities that allow users to evaluate decisions regarding both deployment (new cities, service coverage area, number of vehicles) and operation (strategies of vehicle maintenance and relocation).

 DSS4SM is a research project co-funded by the Madrid Regional Government and the European Regional Development Fund (ERDF).
 "A way to make Europe"